almayoung/Seaborn-Visualization/README.md

 # Seaborn-Visualization

-Visualizing bar and correlation charts to show the linear relationship.
-Analyze the tips dataset using Seaborn library.
+Analyze the tips dataset and use Seaborn library for visualization.